hypo69/hypo/pytest/gemini - set 4/en/src/bots/telegram/bot.md

         self.register_handlers()

     def register_handlers(self):
-        # ... (handler registration same as in the provided code)
+        # ... (handler regiStartion same as in the provided code)

     # ... other methods (same as in the provided code)
 ```